How to use the Command Line Scanner in Symantec Scan Engine 5.x and Protection Engine 7.x for testing purposes

 - Obtain copies of the command-line scanner files from one of the following locations:

-On the computer on which Symantec Scan Engine is installed, in the Symantec Scan Engine installation directory, in the ssecls subdirectory
+On the computer on which Symantec Scan Engine is installed, the file is located in Program Files (x86)\Symantec\Scan Engine\CmdLineScanner or Program Files\Symantec\Scan Engine\CmdLineScanner.

-- Copy the entire contents of the directory for the appropriate operating system.
+- Copy the entire contents of the CmdLineScanner directory for the appropriate operating system.

 - On the computer from which the files will be submitted for scanning, place the files in a directory location that is in the command prompt path.